The Jason-1 Project (1996)

 mission.
 It is joint mission between France and USA.
 The satellite

-will be launched in May 2000.
+was launched in May 2000.
 Click here if you would like more

 background information on NASA's Jason-1